Born July 12, 1917July 12. Born in Chadds Ford, PA at the home of his parents, Carolyn Bockius Wyeth and Newell Convers "N. C." Wyeth.

 July 31, 1987Longtime friend and model Walt Anderson dies.
 The portrait of him completed this summer is titled Weatherbeaten.

 October 4, 1990President George H. W. Bush awards Wyeth the Congressional Gold Medal, which was never before granted to a visual artist.
-The portrait on the medal was based on a
+The portrait on the medal is based on a

 drawing by Jamie Wyeth.